 Polyurethane finish comes in satin, matte, semi-gloss, and high-gloss sheens.
 Of these four sheens, the most common are satin and semi-gloss polyurethane finish.
 Both finishes are easy to achieve, maintain, and seal if necessary.
 But what’s the difference between both finishes?

-The difference between both finishes is the sheen.
+The difference between satin and semi-gloss polyurethane is the sheen.
 Satin polyurethane finish has a high level of flattening paste (or zinc oxide) in the paint coating which makes the satin finish has a low sheen.
 Semi-gloss polyurethane finish on the other hand has a low level of flattening paste (or zinc oxide) in the paint coating.

-Satin finish due to its low sheen reflects less light, is dull, and not shiny.
-Unlike satin polyurethane that has a low sheen, semi-gloss has a more lustrous appearance.
+Satin finish due to its low sheen reflects less light, is dull, and is not shiny.
+Semi-gloss has a more lustrous appearance.
 Though not as shiny as high gloss polyurethane, semi-gloss is shinier than satin polyurethane.